Far North Dallas: Secondary

 The Collin County portion of Far North Dallas is served by the Plano Independent School District, zoned to Plano West Senior High School.
-Portions of Far North Dallas in Dallas County are served by the Richardson Independent School District, zoned to J.J.
-Pearce High School (Richardson) or Richardson High School (Richardson).
-The Denton County portion of Far North Dallas is served by the Carrollton-Farmers Branch Independent School District, and students are zoned to R.L.
-Turner High School or Newman Smith High School.
+Portions of Far North Dallas in Dallas County are served by the Richardson Independent School District, zoned to J. J. Pearce High School or Richardson High School.
+The Denton County portion of Far North Dallas is served by the Carrollton-Farmers Branch Independent School District, and students are zoned to R. L. Turner High School or Newman Smith High School.